NickRamsey6/cs12dotnet8/Chapter02/README.md

 3. What is the difference between verbatim string and interpolated string?
 **Answer: verbatim (prefixed with @) and allows escape characters (\t).
 Interpolated (prefixed with $) enables embedded formatting**
 4. Why should you be careful when using float and double values?
-**Answer: Floats and Doubles are not guranteed to be accurate when running equality comparisons - decimal is better here**
+**Answer: Floats and Doubles are not guaranteed to be accurate when running equality comparisons - decimal is better here**
-5. How can you determine howmany bytes a type like double uses in memory?
+5. How can you determine how many bytes a type like double uses in memory?
 **Answer: sizeof() operator - ```sizeof(double)```**
 6. When should you use the var keyword?
 **Answer: Use var for declaring local variables that you are not specifying the type of**